ILIAS-eLearning/ILIAS/src/GlobalScreen/README.md

 ## Scope MainBar
 All `Items` available in the MainBar come from this area.

+For more information see [Scope/MainMenu/README.md](Scope/MainMenu/README.md).

 ## Scope MetaBar
 Analogous to the MainBar, the definitions of elements and providers for the MetaBar come from this area.

+For more information see [Scope/MetaBar/README.md](Scope/MetaBar/README.md).

 ## Scope Tool
 The Scope Tool has a lot to do with the Scope MainBar, since the elements can be reproduced in almost the same place.
 However, both the `Items` and the `Providers` as such are .

-For more information see [Scope/Tools/README.md](Scope/Tools/README.md).
+For more information see [Scope/Tools/README.md](Scope/Tool/README.md).

 ## Scope Layout
 This area is the superordinate element and responsible for the entire structure of a page.
 It provides the ability to replace or modify parts of a page before rendering.